BroadbandForum/yang/OD-360/02-ietf.md

 The following apply to prefix usage of the local module:

  - The local module prefix SHOULD be used instead of no prefix in all path expressions.
+The exceptions to this are path statements defined in a grouping that reference a node in another grouping.
+The referenced node will belong to the module(s) where the grouping is used, so the prefix cannot be assumed.
  - The local module prefix MUST be used instead of no prefix in all default statements for an identityref or instance-identifier data type.
  - The local module prefix MAY be used for references to typedefs, groupings, extensions, features and identities defined in the module.